bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 65°
-- Drizzle and Windy
+- Light Rain and Windy
-- 68% humidity
+- 66% humidity
-- 27 mph wind
+- 29 mph wind
-- 48% cloud cover
+- 9% cloud cover
 - 40 AQI 🟩
 - 0.69 inches of rain and 0.33 inches of snow expected in the next 48 hours